Zen and the Art of Collaboration

 “In what way, my Son?”

 “Nobody seemed truly interested in the “why” behind our answers.
-And everyone just said what they hoped would please the Boss.
+And everyone seemed to say just what they hoped would please the Boss.
 In the end, our common purpose turned out to be the company’s success.”

 “I see,” said the Master.
 “So, it appears a more sincere approach is needed.”